Vivek1-coder/MedXplain-backend/README.md

-# MedXplain Backend
+# EthicalMD Backend

-MedXplain is an advanced backend service designed to simplify and explain medical lab reports and health queries using AI, OCR, and NLP.
+EthicalMD is an advanced backend service designed to simplify and explain medical lab reports and health queries using AI, OCR, and NLP.
 It provides secure authentication, robust PDF/image parsing, and insightful medical explanations, making it unique for healthcare, telemedicine, and patient education platforms.

 ---